NKorea test launches missiles on eve of Harris trip to Seoul

-SEOUL, South Korea (AP) — North Korea fired two short-range ballistic missiles toward its eastern waters on Wednesday, South Korea's military said, a day before U.S. Vice President Kamala Harris is to visit the South.
+SEOUL, South Korea (AP) — North Korea fired two short-range ballistic missiles toward its eastern waters on Wednesday, its neighbors said, a day before U.S. Vice President Kamala Harris is to visit South Korea.

 People are also reading…

-U.S. and South Korean navy ships are also conducting drills off South Korea's east coast in a show of force against North Korea.
+U.S. and South Korean navy ships were also conducting drills off South Korea’s east coast in a show of force against North Korea.

 The four-day exercise, which began Monday, involves the nuclear-powered aircraft carrier USS Ronald Reagan.
 It is the first training exercise by the allies involving a U.S. aircraft carrier near the Korean Peninsula since 2017.